Skip to main content

 • Dementia is the leading cause of death for Australian women.3

-• In 2024, it is estimated that more than 421,000 Australians live with dementia.
-Without a medical breakthrough, the number of people with dementia is expected to increase to more than 812,500 by 2054.4
+• In 2025 there are an estimated 433,300 Australians living with dementia.
+Without a significant intervention, the number of people with dementia is expected to increase to an estimated 812,500 by 2054.4

-• More than 1.6 million people in Australia are involved in the care of someone living with dementia.5
+• An estimated 1.7 million people in Australia are involved in the care of someone living with dementia.
+6

-• 2 in 3 people with dementia are thought to be living in the community.6
+• 2 in 3 people with dementia are thought to be living in the community.7

 What is dementia?